 Kahn’s masterwork consists of two mirror-image structures – each six stories tall – that flank a grand travertine courtyard.
-Three floors house laboratories, and the three levels above them provide access to utilities.
+Three floors house laboratories and the three levels above them provide access to utilities.
 Towers jutting into the courtyard provide study space for senior faculty.
-Towers at the east end contain heating, ventilating, and other support systems.
+The towers at the east end contain heating, ventilating, and other support systems.
 At the west end are six floors of offices overlooking the Pacific Ocean.
 A total of 29 structures join to form the Institute.

-In the basement of the complex, there are different colored water walls because Kahn was experimenting with the mixtures.
-The buildings themselves have been designed to promote collaboration, and thus there are no walls separating laboratories on any of the floors.
+In the complex’s basement, there are different colored water walls because Kahn was experimenting with the mixtures.
+The buildings themselves have been designed to promote collaboration; thus, there are no walls separating laboratories on any of the floors.
 The lighting fixtures on the roof slide along rails, thus reflecting the collaborative and open philosophy of the Salk Institute’s science.

 The impact of Kahn’s architecture can be particularly felt in the travertine courtyard.
 Important to note are Kahn’s imaginative use of space and high regard for natural light.
 In response to Salk’s request that the Institute be a welcoming, inspiring environment for scientific research, Kahn flooded the laboratories with daylight.

 He built all the exterior walls out of large, double-strength glass panels to create an open, airy work setting on the laboratory levels.
 Local zoning codes restricted the buildings’ height so that the first two stories had to be underground.
 However, this did not prevent the architect from bringing in daylight: he designed a series of light wells 40 feet long and 25 feet wide on both sides of each building to bring daylight into the lowest level.